 Kaken has final decision-making authority for the overall regulatory, development and commercialization strategy for sofpironium bromide, market access activities, pricing and reimbursement activities, promotion, distribution, packaging, sales and safety and pharmacovigilance in Japan and certain other Asian countries.
-In exercising its final decision-making authority in such territories, Kaken may make decisions regarding product development or regulatory strategy based on its determination of how best to preserve and extend regulatory approvals in these territories for sofpironium bromide, which may delay or prevent achieving regulatory approval for sofpironium bromide in Kaken's territories, as well as by us in the United States and the other territories where we maintain exclusive rights.
-Additionally, Kaken is responsible for conducting certain nonclinical and API (chemistry, manufacturing, and controls)-related activities that will be required for FDA approval in the United States, and as a result, we are reliant on Kaken to execute successfully, in a timely, compliant, and efficient manner, such activities on our behalf.
-To the extent Kaken experiences delays and/or difficulties in performing its development activities, this could prevent or cause substantial delays in our ability to seek approval for sofpironium bromide gel in the United States and other territories in which we maintain exclusive rights.
+In exercising its final decision-making authority in such territories, Kaken may make decisions regarding product development or regulatory strategy based on its determination of how best to preserve and extend regulatory approvals in these territories for sofpironium bromide, which may delay or prevent achieving regulatory approval for sofpironium bromide in Kaken's territories, as well as by us in the U.S. and the other territories where we maintain exclusive rights.
+Additionally, Kaken is responsible for conducting certain nonclinical and API-related activities (chemistry, manufacturing, and controls) that will be required for FDA approval in the U.S., and as a result, we are reliant on Kaken to execute successfully, in a timely, compliant, and efficient manner, such activities on our behalf.
+To the extent Kaken experiences delays and/or difficulties in performing its development activities, this could prevent or cause substantial delays in our ability to seek approval for sofpironium bromide gel in the U.S. and other territories in which we maintain exclusive rights.

-In early 2020, Kaken announced submission of a new drug application for approval in Japan of manufacturing and marketing of sofpironium bromide gel for primary axillary hyperhidrosis.
-We cannot provide any assurance that such new drug application will be approved or that any other regulatory approvals in Japan or other Asian countries will occur.
-We will not receive additional milestone or other payments from Kaken if Kaken is not successful in its development, regulatory and/or commercial activities.
+In September 2020, Kaken received approval of a new drug application in Japan for the manufacturing and marketing of sofpironium bromide gel, 5% for primary axillary hyperhidrosis.
+Despite receiving such approval in Japan, we cannot provide any assurance that a new drug application in any other Asian markets will be approved or that regulatory approvals in other Asian countries will occur.
+We will not receive additional milestone or other payments from Kaken if Kaken is not successful in its development, regulatory or commercial activities.